biermanncarl/cx16-concerto/simple_player/specifications.md

 ---------------------

 This command sets the amount of vibrato on a note.
-If vibrato is active in the timbre, it gets overridden temporarily.
+If vibrato is active in the instrument, it gets overridden temporarily.
 The effect will last until one of the three conditions is fulfilled:
 * the vibrato is set to 0,
 * a hard note-off,
 * the voice is inactive for at least one tick,
-* the timbre is changed.
+* the instrument is changed.
 Value 0 deactivates vibrato, the values 1 to 27 correspond to a pitch modulation of 28 to 54.
 This shift of values and the limited vibrato range is due to the way the vibrato amount is represented internally and how the vibrato